statengeneraal/laws-markdown/verdrag/european/convention/on/mutual/assistance/in/criminal/matters/BWBV0001009/README.md

 ### Article  4

-On the express request of the requesting Party the requested Party shall state the date and place of execution of the letters rogatory.
+1. On the express request of the requesting Party the requested Party shall state the date and place of execution of the letters rogatory.
 Officials and interested persons may be present if the requested Party consents.
+2. Requests for the presence of such officials or interested persons should not be refused where that presence is likely to render the execution of the request for assistance more responsive to the needs of the requesting Party and, therefore, likely to avoid the need for supplementary requests for assistance.

 ### Article  5